AirAsia X shows court creditors' support for restructuring plan

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Aircastle Asia Pacific executive vice-president Nigel Harwood told AAX in an email that his firm was not seeking liquidation of the airline, according to the court filings.
+Aircastle Asia Pacific executive vice-president Nigel Harwood told AAX in an e-mail that his firm was not seeking liquidation of the airline, said the court filings.

 "We look forward to working with you to arrive at a revised commercial arrangements once we understand your future business plan with the introduction of new investors," he said.

-Macquarie's email said it was willing to support a recapitalised AAX and make a restructured lease agreement on condition that the airline has a detailed business plan, credible third-party investors and that lessors have a meaningful say, according to the filings.
+Macquarie's e-mail said it was willing to support a recapitalised AAX and make a restructured lease agreement on condition that the airline has a detailed business plan, credible third-party investors and that lessors have a meaningful say, showed the filings.

-AAX said it had received 10 letters from Malaysian and Singaporean corporations and high net worth individuals indicating interest to participate in its proposed fundraising exercise, according to an affidavit.
+AAX said it had received 10 letters from Malaysian and Singaporean corporations and high-net-worth individuals (HNWIs) indicating interest to participate in its proposed fundraising exercise, said an affidavit.

-The 10 includes Tune Group, owned by AirAsia Group co-founders Tony Fernandes and Kamarudin Meranun.
+Senders of the 10 letters include Tune Group Sdn Bhd, owned by AirAsia Group Bhd co-founders Tony Fernandes and Kamarudin Meranun.

 Tune is the largest AAX shareholder, with a 17.83 per cent stake.

-AAX said it also received interest from a public-listed financial group and the subsidiary of another, both preferring to be unnamed.
+AAX said it also received interest from a publicly-listed financial group and the subsidiary of another, both preferring to be unnamed.

-AAX, an affiliate of AirAsia Group, last month said it planned to raise up to RM200 million (S$65.7 million) by issuing shares to new investors after its debt restructuring.
+AAX, an affiliate of AirAsia Group, last month said it planned to raise up to RM200 million (S$65.56 million) by issuing shares to new investors after its debt restructuring.

 The airline is seeking to restructure RM64.15 billion of debt.
 Its accrued debt amounts to RM2.24 billion, without taking into consideration contingent debts such as its large aircraft order book with Airbus.

-AAX estimated that lessors that continue with the airline post-restructuring would be able to recover approximately 44-66 per cent of their lease rental loss under new agreements.
+AAX estimated that lessors that continue with the airline post-restructuring would be able to recover approximately 44 to 66 per cent of their lease rental loss under new agreements.
+REUTERS

 BT is now on Telegram!